- As low as $325/Night

 - Private vacation home

 This roomy home features a thoughtfully designed open floor plan, ensuring a seamless flow between the living, dining, and kitchen areas.
-With its freshly modernized interior, you'll find a blend of modern design and classic Southern appeal.
+With its newly modernized interior, you'll find a blend of modern design and classic Southern appeal.
 The open layout creates a welcoming ambiance, ideal for calming with family and friends.

 This comfortable abode comprises two cozy bedrooms, providing ample space for up to four guests.
-Each bedroom is gorgeously decorated and furnished with your comfort in mind.
+Each bedroom is charmingly decorated and furnished with your comfort in mind.
 A restful nighttime's sleep awaits you after a day of exploring Charleston's treasures.

 One of the highlights of this property is the fenced-in 1/2 acre lawn, offering plenty of space for outdoor activities and ensuring a sense of privacy.
-Whether you're appreciating a morning cup of coffee on the patio or having a Bar-B-Que in the evening, the broad yard provides a peaceful getaway for both adults and kids to savor!
+Whether you're appreciating a morning cup of coffee on the patio or having a BBQ in the evening, the broad yard provides a peaceful getaway for both adults and kids to savor!

 Conveniently located, this home is just a 15-min. drive from the captivating historic downtown Charleston.
 Immerse yourself in the rich history, walk along cobblestone streets, and discover the vibrant local culture.
 Within a short drive, you can also visit the beautiful historic Charleston Gardens, where you'll be surrounded by striking landscapes and blooming flora.